Emergency Fund: How Much is Enough?

 What if you had to get by for a while without a regular paycheck?
 What are the bills and other incidentals that you absolutely must pay every month to get by?
 Here’s what should be on your list:

 - Rent/mortgage and utilities are must-pays.
-Although, getting rid of cable TV can save you upwards of $100 per month.
+Although, getting rid of some non-necessities like cable TV can save you upwards of $100 per month.

-- Medications: Don’t short-change your health during tough times, so include this in your monthly expenses.
+- Medications: Don’t short-change your health during tough times.
 Talk to your doctor or pharmacist about ways to cut costs without risking your health, perhaps by switching to the generic version of any drugs you take or buying online (and in 90-day supplies).

 - Insurance: Imagine how much worse your financial situation would become if you got into a fender-bender or if a storm blew the roof off of your house and you didn’t have insurance to help cover the losses.